FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Understanding_the_3D_View.md

 The whole mixing experience of Spat Revolution takes place in the 3D view.
 It is really simple to create a mix this way: simply grab a source and move it where you want it to be.
 But there are a few subtleties that are important to get right.

-The first important things to understand are that there are two main zones in the SPAT Revolution 3D view:
+The first important thing to understand is that there are two main zones in the SPAT Revolution 3D view:
 + One inside which you should put sound sources in (the efficiency zone).
 + One inside which you shouldn’t (the protection zone).